Production of Information to the Authorities

-Bank secrecy laws prohibit banking officials from releasing confidential information about a customer to third parties outside of financial institutions, unless compelled by law.
-Sometimes, such a disclosure is criminalised.
-A bank under investigation may seek to rely on this secrecy.
-It should also be cautious not to infringe this secrecy inadvertently in providing information to a regulator.
-Note, though, that a historical deference to the banking secrecy rules of foreign jurisdictions, premised on comity or respect for the acts of foreign governments, may slowly be eroding.
-Even Switzerland, in recent times, has stripped away a number of its many layers of secrecy through international agreements, and, in our experience, has become, in practice, more willing to co-operate with requests for information.
+However, the historical deference to the banking secrecy rules of foreign jurisdictions, premised on comity or respect for the acts of foreign governments, may slowly be eroding.
+Even Switzerland, in recent times, has stripped away a number of its many layers of secrecy through international agreements and, in our experience, has become, in practice, more willing to cooperate with requests for information.

 Sending data outside a jurisdiction may be contrary to state secrecy laws.
 Some jurisdictions, such as China, have wide definitions of what amounts to a state secret.
-The Law of the People’s Republic of China on Guarding State Secrets, at Article 8, defines state secrets to include ‘secrets in national economic and social development’ and ‘secrets concerning science and technology’.
+Article 8 of the Chinese Law on Guarding State Secrets defines state secrets to include ‘secrets in national economic and social development’ and ‘secrets concerning science and technology’.
 Similarly, Kazakhstan treats some geological data as a state secret.
 The consequences of violation can be serious.
 Article 111 of the Chinese Criminal Law makes violating state secrets a capital crime.
 In countries such as China, where many companies are state-owned, this is not straightforward.
 Again, finding expert local counsel is a must.

 17.3 Documents obtained through dawn raids, arrest and search